-Are you passionate about being involved in a world where all persons are valued and respected?
-You can help create positive change with Webster University's Master of Arts (MA) in International Human Rights in London, England.
+Students who are passionate about being involved in a world where all persons are valued and respected find that they can help create positive changes in the International Human Rights degree program.

 Webster University is a leader in human rights education.
 Courses are taught by faculty from across the Webster community, and students have opportunities to interact with human rights practitioners and scholars affiliated with leading non-governmental organizations, think tanks, state governments, and United Nations offices.

 The Master of Arts (MA) in International Human Rights program takes an interdisciplinary approach to human rights in practice, utilizing the contributions of divers disciplines such as international public policy, international law, global business, and international organizations to give students a broad conception of human rights practice for careers in these disciplines.

 Offering one of the only undergraduate human rights degrees in the United States,